Flower Power

 Dahlia varieties: 360+, including kaleidoscopic Junkyard Dog and luminous golden Candlelight

-When to visit: Fields are open Aug 1–Sept 30, festival is Aug 24–26 and Aug 31–Sept 2
+When to visit: Aug 1–Sept 30, 2024

 The country’s largest dahlia grower was once located on the Willamette River’s Swan Island, with a farmstand in Sellwood.
-Now in Canby, the family farm’s open during bloom season for people to walk the fields, bring a picnic, or set up an easel for plein air painting sessions.
-For two weekends around Labor Day, it hosts the largest dahlia festival in the US, showcasing 15,000 dahlias all arranged by pro florists—and with live music, food, and demos on tuber dividing.
+Now in Canby, the family farm is open during bloom season for people to walk the fields, bring a picnic, or set up an easel for plein air painting sessions.
+Also on offer: classes on dahlia care, daily food carts, and live music on Saturdays and Sundays.
 The Gitts family hybridizes its own varieties, so expect to see something different every time you visit.
-Bonus: A cut-flower stand is stocked 24 hours a day, so you can pick up fresh blooms even when the farm is closed.
-Drop $7 in the lockbox and pick out your faves.